 Ratio of charges collected among water supply and sewerage service subscribers is recognized as "Very high" by the General Directorate of Water.
 Ratio of total amount of charges collected against the total billed amount for water and sewerage charges is also recognized as "Very high".

-Table 2.3-7 shows the estimated amount of charge to be collected for water supply and the total amount collected.
 The total amount collected for water supply is almost the same as the estimated amount except for 2014 (2013: 97.0%; 2015: 98.2%).
 In fact, the estimated amount was exceeded by 16.8% in 2016.